rethinkdb/rethinkdb-rs/3-cluster-administration/system-issues.md

 ### data_lost ###

 A `replicas` field in `table_config` is empty.
-This can only happen if *all* the replicas for that table have been permanently removed from the cluster; some data in that table will likely be lost.
+This can only happen if *all* the servers for one of the table's shards have been permanently removed from the cluster; some data in that table will likely be lost.
 Assign new replicas using [reconfigure](/api/javascript/reconfigure) or by writing to [table_config][st].
 The lost parts of the table will become available for writes again, but will be empty.

 ### write_acks ###

 Write acknowledgements set in `table_config` for a table cannot be met.
-This can happen if one or more replicas were permanently removed from the cluster and different shards now have different numbers of replicas.
+This can happen if one or more servers for this table were permanently removed from the cluster and different shards now have different numbers of replicas.
 The `majority` write ack setting applies the same threshold to every shard, but computes the threshold based on the shard with the most replicas.
 Change the replica assignments in `rethinkdb.table_config` or change the write ack setting to `single`.

 ## Log write issues ##

 ```
-type: log_write_error
+type: "log_write_error"
 critical: false
 info: {
     servers: ["server_a", "server_b", ...],